jeffreykegler/hoonlint/misc/whitespace.md

 same column, called the **base column** of the battery.
-The arms should be separated by vertical gaps, where the inter-column is the base column, and the pre-column is two stops after the base column.
+The arms should be separated by vertical gaps, where the comments are at the base column, as well as two stops after the base column.
 The base column of the battery is specified below, in the description of each battery hoon.
 Arms may be joined or split.

-A battery arm reanchors at BARCEN.

 *From sieve_k example, line 6:*
 ```